VanProvost/V-DBA/Midterm-Project/README.md

 #### Subqueries

-Indent subqueries by 2 spaces for better clarity.
+Indent subqueries by 3 spaces(or tab) for better clarity.

 - Example: